 The National Poetry Library remains the beating heart of the Southbank Centre, and although the library which is housed in the Royal Festival Hall is currently closed while social distancing measures remain in place, we are continuing to expand the poetry collection so there will be more to enjoy when the library reopens next year.
 The library's much loved email enquiry service is back online from mid-September.

-In addition, from 17 September - 30 December, the Southbank Centre will present an Autumn season of over 40 multi-arts events in our Inside Out series.
-The programme will bring music, literature, and comedy back to the Royal Festival Hall for the first time since closure on 17 March..
+From 17 September - 30 December, the Southbank Centre will present an Autumn season of over 40 multi-arts events in our Inside Out series.
+The programme will bring music, literature, and comedy back to the Royal Festival Hall for the first time since closure on 17 March.
 We also want to continue to work with schools as they reopen, and, in doing all of this, we want to support as many artists as we can.
 If you feel that you are able to make a donation, no matter how small, we would be extremely grateful

 We will update you as our plans develop and as it becomes clearer when we may be able to reopen.
 In the meantime, we look forward to the time when we can all be together again enjoying cultural experiences in our wonderful venues.’